cdfq384903/MonotonicOptimalBinning/README.md

 ```

 #### Arguments
-1. **bins_lib** </br>
+1. **`bins_lib`** </br>
 Default: None </br>
-Suggestion: The library which will be clear useless file.
-Suggest using the same value with %init macro.</br>
+Suggestion: The library used to store files created from the algorithm process and will be cleared eventually.
+Suggest using the same value with `%init()` macro. </br>
 The `bins_lib` argument defines the library which will be clear useless file.
-For example, in MainMonotonicFirstBining.sas script you can try TMPWOE.
+For example, in `MainMonotonicFirstBining.sas` script you can pass `TMPWOE`.
 It means bins_summary and exclude file was be deleted on TMPWOE(/home/u60021675/output) of WORK folder.

 #### Output
 The output of runing cleanBinsDetail macro.
 It shows the bins_summary and exclude file was be deleted.